tjebo/eye/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:
+* Added proper copyright holder to MIT license

+## Resubmission
+This is a resubmission.
+In this version I have:

 * Changed the link to ggplot2 in eye.Rd to a web-anchored link